 There will be a programme of activities surrounding each work stream involving industry, the public and a variety of stakeholders in the wider health sector.
 The aim is to utilise NHS data to support the delivery of more effective and efficient cancer care to help derive new analytical insights into Scottish cancer data, inspire local start-ups to join in the effort, demonstrate ability to produce large scale NHS data for complex analysis under safe and secure conditions and to support informed discussion about the creation and use of synthetic data.

-Scotland has a innovative history.Learn more
+Scotland has an innovative history.Learn more

-For your capabilities, services and products.Tell us about your capabilities
+for your capabilities, services and products.Tell us about your capabilities